teknopaul/generation-x/README.md

 This is useful for generating XML when a templating system is not a good fit.

+The original xGenPath was implemented in Java and is now ported to JavaScript for nodejs too.
+Java and Javascript code are surprisingly similar, this is due to the fact that DOM level 2 in JavaScript and Java are very similar.

 # Install

-If you build with maven add this depenedency, artifacts should be available from maven central.
+If you build with maven add this dependency, artifacts should be available from maven central.

     <dependency>
       <groupId>org.tp23</groupId>
       <artifactId>generation-x</artifactId>
-      <version>1.0</version>
+      <version>1.0.1</version>
     </dependency>

 Or git clone the repo and